Gorlin syndrome

 Inheritance and genomic counselling

-Around 70%–80% of individuals with Gorlin syndrome will have an affected parent, though the expression (features shown in individuals with the gene change) can vary significantly both within and between families.
+Around 70%–80% of individuals with Gorlin syndrome will have an affected parent, though the expression (features shown in individuals with the variant) can vary significantly both within and between families.

-Where parents do not carry the pathogenic gene variant identified in the affected child, the recurrence risk will be less than 1%.
-The risk remains slightly above that of the background population due to the small possibility of constitutional (germline) mosaicism.
+Where parents do not carry the pathogenic variant identified in the affected child, the recurrence risk will be less than 1%.
+The risk remains slightly above that of the background population due to the small possibility of germline mosaicism.

 The optimal time for determination of genetic risk and discussion of the availability of prenatal testing is before pregnancy.
 It is appropriate to offer genomic counselling (including discussion of potential risks to offspring and reproductive options) to young adults who are affected or at risk.